 Emergency EIDL Loans and Grants

-An additional $10 billion will be allocated to the Emergency Injury Disaster Loan program.
-This will allow for expanded eligibility for businesses suffering economic harm due to the coronavirus, and give the SBA more flexibility to disperse smaller dollar loans directly.
+An additional $10 billion has been allocated to the Emergency Injury Disaster Loan program.
+This allows for expanded eligibility for businesses suffering economic harm due to the coronavirus, and give the SBA more flexibility to disperse smaller dollar loans directly.

-It would also allow businesses to apply for an emergency grant of $10,000 that is delivered within three days to help maintain payroll, provide sick leave, and serve other debt obligations.
+It also allows businesses to apply for an emergency grant of $10,000 that is delivered within three days to help maintain payroll, provide sick leave, and serve other debt obligations.